Emlia/note/es6/promise/index.md

   Promise.resolve("abc")
     .then(
       (data) => {
-        throw Error("this is a error");
+        throw Error("this is an error");
       },
       (error) => {
         console.log("error 1 : ", error.message);
       }
     )
     .catch((error) => console.log("error 2 : ", error.message));
-  // error 2 :  this is a error
+  // error 2 :  this is an error
   ```

 - 将 `setTimeout` 包装成 `Promise`